nrfconnect/sdk-nrf/doc/nrf/gs_updating.rst

       To update to the latest version of the SES Nordic Edition, use one of the following options:

-      * Install the latest version of Toolchain manager as described in :ref:`gs_assistant`.
+      * Install the latest version of Toolchain Manager as described in :ref:`gs_assistant`.
       * Install the SES Nordic Edition manually as described in :ref:`installing_ses`.

       Then, :ref:`set up the build environment in SES <setting_up_SES>` again.